joestandring/nmenu/README.md

 # nmenu - ncurses menu system
+**THIS BRANCH IS NOT FOR USE, BUT DEVELOPMENT OF NEW FEATURES.
+DO NOT USE THIS IN YOUR PROJECTS!**
 A 'plug and play' menu system for ncurses with automatic sizing and centering.
 Do it all with one function!
 ![screenshot](sshot.png)
 ## Table of Contents